-Adnan S. Shuman, of ICARDA, stated that the bulk of land in Syria receives less than 200 mm per year of rain, and only 10 percent of the land is irrigated.
-The government has met the challenge to increase production per unit area through new farming techniques, more rational use of the land and water resources, and more favorable government policies.
+Adnan S. Shuman, of the International Centre for Agricultural Research in the Dry Areas (ICARDA), stated that the bulk of land in Syria receives less than 200 mm per year of rain, and only 10 per cent of the land is irrigated.
+The Government has met the challenge to increase production per unit area through new farming techniques, more rational use of the land and water resources, and more favourable Government policies.
 Syria has a settlement policy for Bedouins.
-Shuman highlighted a series of policy recommendations for the areas of land tenure, access to resources, decentralization of political decision making, provision of extension services, provision of credit facilities and government involvement, which are included in his paper, "Government's Policies Regarding Rural Communities in Syria".
-These include giving local peasant associations the responsibility to organize the use and conservation of common natural resources and decentralizing policy decision making through the application of democracy.
+Shuman highlighted a series of policy recommendations for the areas of land tenure, access to resources, decentralization of political decision-making, provision of extension services, provision of credit facilities and Government involvement, which are included in his paper, "Government's Policies Regarding Rural Communities in Syria".
+These include giving local peasant associations the responsibility to organize the use and conservation of common natural resources and decentralizing policy decision-making through the application of democracy.